 - Keep expectations low/non existent.
 If you keep thinking this time will be better or surely this person will see the error of his/her ways, you are only setting yourself up for disappointment.
 Hope for the best but prepare for the worst as the saying goes.
 Pray for this person to improve, but be prepared for the likely scenario that he or she will not change unless it is to get worse as the person ages.

 - When good moments happen, do not expect them to last.
 Narcissists are rarely horrible 100% of the time.
 They throw their victims crumbs of kindness periodically.
-This keeps victims off kilter wondering if the narcissist is really so bad, and makes the victim easier to control.
+This keeps victims off kilter wondering if the narcissist is really so bad, makes the victim easier to control and keeps the victim more willing to maintain the relationship.
+This is known as trauma bonding or Stockholm Syndrome.
 When those good times happen, remember their purpose.
 It does not mean the narcissist has changed or genuinely loves you.

 - You may find it best to end the relationship with the narcissist.
 Sadly, often this is the only solution.
 If you are considering it, please read this link for more information: Should I Go No Contact?